 However, much of BRAC’s most important work, including its schools, healthcare, ultra-poor graduation programme, and most of its programmes outside Bangladesh, remains reliant on outside donors.

-That is why, on behalf of DFID, Keeping Children Safe (KCS) conducted a comprehensive PSEAH and child safeguarding assessment of BRAC.
+That is why, on behalf of the Foreign, Commonwealth & Development Office (FCDO), formerly known as DFID, Keeping Children Safe (KCS) conducted a comprehensive PSEAH and child safeguarding assessment of BRAC.
 This included making recommendations for improvements, as well as a review of the draft safeguarding policies and guidelines that had been prepared by BRAC.

 With the help of the assessment and the support of the team of child safeguarding experts at KCS, the organisation was able to identify gaps, build on strengths, and further explore areas of organisational improvement that needed to be carried out.